Build Your Team, Protect Our River

 The canoe race brings together nearly two hundred local professionals and residents as paddlers, and hundreds of others as spectators.
 Partner with us by sponsoring the race, and receive great visibility.
 RRCT events and projects are regularly recognized by statewide and greater Portland media.
 RRCT email newsletters are sent to nearly 2000 residents and businesses.
 RRCT’s website and social media pages are visited by thousands of viewers.

-To see the menu of options online, and to pay online for sponsorship or team registration visit: RRCT’s online Business Partnership contribution page.
+To see the menu of options online, and to pay online for sponsorship or team registration visit: RRCT’s Business Partner page under event sponsorship

-This document provides the same menu of options, and allows you pay by check: RRCT’s Business Partnership form & invoice (PDF).
+This document provides the same menu of options, and allows you pay by check: RRCT’s Business Partnership form & invoice.

-- Saturday May 18, 2019 3:00pm -Maine Beer hosts paddlers, guests, and others at Maine Beer in Freeport for a post-race celebration.
+- Saturday (to be rescheduled) 3:00 pm – Maine Beer hosts paddlers, guests, and others at Maine Beer in Freeport for a post-race celebration.

 The relay race course begins and ends at Yarmouth History Center on East Elm Street in Yarmouth.
 The Yarmouth History Center bustles with live music, food vendors, an art show, raffles, and the History Center’s excellent exhibits.
-New in 2018, we were able to track your team’s position on the river, courtesy of Garmin’s InReach technology.
+New in 2018 and continuing in 2021, we are able to track your team’s position on the river, courtesy of Garmin’s InReach technology.

 We also offer paddling clinics in the days leading up to the race, with support from LL Bean and Maine Beer.
 Check out the schedule for details.
 Current plans for the clinic is the Wednesday prior to the race.